coolxeo/docker_elk_stack/README.md

 [https://codeclimate.com/github/sloppylopez/docker_elk_stack]

 Next steps:1)Finish test coverage

            2)Finish test e2e with protractor

-           3)Deploy docker back-end (i am not quite sure how much ram will need this to work, i will test calmly using virtual box but this process can take time, because i am going to try to deploy it for free, not sure if this can de done easily)
+           3)Deploy docker back-end (i am not quite sure how much ram will need this to work, i will test calmly using virtual box but this process can take time, because i am going to try to deploy it for free, not sure if this can de done easily, or if iwll have to give up and pay :_( )

 https://sloppylopez.firebaseapp.com/   v0.0.1 RELEASED! :_)